-Aside from the typical woodworking tools required to build the wood components of the vise and install it, you'll need some machine screw taps to install some of the components.
-Many of you will already have these, and for those who don't, you'll be able to pick them up at any hardware store or home center.
+Aside from the typical woodworking tools required to build the wood components of the vise and install it, you'll need a machine screw tap to install the machine screws in the flange, and Retro brackets.
+Many of you will already have this tap, and for those who don't, you'll be able to pick them up at any hardware store or home center.
 Mail order suppliers like Enco or McMaster will also have taps.
 Taps are inexpensive.

-To attach the brackets to the leg and chop you'll need a 5/16-18 tap.
-Standard plug taps will work fine for all the holes, but bottoming taps (they cut threads almost to the bottom of a hole) will require a shallower hole.
-Not a huge issue in th leg, but in the thinner chop you'll want to use a bottoming tap, ideally.
+To attach the flange to the leg and chop you'll need a 5/16-18 bottoming tap.
+Standard plug taps will work fine, but bottoming taps (they cut threads almost to the bottom of a hole) will require a shallower hole.
+Not a huge issue for the flange holes, but for the Retro, especially in the chop, you'll want to use a bottoming tap, ideally.
 Pilot hole size for 5/16-18 is 1/4", or a tad less like 15/64 if you have it.

 The holding power of machine screws in wood is about the same as using a threaded insert, and you don't have to buy the inserts.
-It's great for making jigs and knock-down joints.
+It's also a great technique for making jigs and knock-down joints.